Lee Grant (footballer, born 1983): Manchester United

 Grant signed for Premier League club Manchester United on 3 July 2018 on a two-year contract for an undisclosed fee, reported to be £1.5 million.
 He was assigned the number 13 shirt.
 Grant made his debut for Manchester United on 25 September 2018, as a substitute for Juan Mata, after Sergio Romero was sent off, in an EFL Cup tie against Derby County.
 United lost 8–7 on penalties following a 2–2 draw.

 He made his first start for the club, and his European debut, on 28 November 2019 in a 2–1 loss away to Astana in the UEFA Europa League.

 On 5 March 2020, Grant signed a contract extension with Manchester United until the end of the 2020–21 season.
 On 2 July 2021, he signed another contract extension with the club until the end of the 2021–22 season.
-He retired in May 2022.
+In May 2022, he announced his retirement at the end of the season.

 Coaching career

 On 26 May 2022, after announcing his retirement from playing, Grant was appointed first-team coach at Ipswich Town.

 On 28 May 2025, Grant was appointed manager of League One side Huddersfield Town on a three-year contract.
+In January 2026, after eight months in the role, he was sacked by the club.

+On 14 May 2026, Grant was appointed manager of League Two side Walsall on a three-year contract.

 Personal life

 Born in England, Grant is of Jamaican descent.
-His son, True Grant, is also a goalkeeper playing for Manchester City.
+His son, True Grant, is also a goalkeeper playing for Stoke City.